Characterizing all locally exponentially stabilizing controllers as a linear feedback plus learnable nonlinear Youla dynamics: Numerical Experiments

+As shown in Figure~\ref{fig:training_curves}, the proposed residual Youla + MAD policy converges to a lower training loss with fewer training episodes than both benchmarks within the same budget.
+Upon completing the training, the residual LSTM reaches a comparable minimal loss, but is not guaranteed to be locally exponentially stabilizing.
+The residual MLP fails to converge on one seed due to instability.
+Such seed is therefore not reported for the MLP policy.
+Two other seeds also incur critical cost increases.
+Pendulum-tip trajectories are shown in Figure~\ref{fig:tip_trajectory}.

+These results suggest that embedding local exponential stability as an inductive bias in the policy class can improve sample efficiency and facilitate learning of complex nonlinear behaviors.
+The code to reproduce these results is available at \url{https://github.com/FurieriLuca/Residual-Youla}.

-\paragraph*{Remark.} The goal of these experiments is to evaluate the policy class itself rather than to develop a state-of-the-art training algorithm.
-In principle, all architectures considered here could be trained using more sophisticated actor--critic or model-based RL methods, improving their generalizability to wider distributions of initial conditions.
-We used a basic policy-gradient training loop to highlight the structural advantages of the proposed locally exponentially stable Youla-based class: despite the simplicity of the optimisation scheme, the locally exponentially stable policies learn to solve a challenging stabilisation-and-avoidance task, whereas standard policy classes of similar size do not.
+\begin{rem} The goal of these experiments is to benchmark the policy class against alternatives of comparable size, rather than to develop a state-of-the-art training algorithm.
+In principle, all architectures considered here could be trained using more sophisticated actor-critic or model-based RL methods, improving their generalizability to wider distributions of initial conditions.
+In these examples, we used a basic policy-gradient training loop for all policy classes. \end{rem}